-15.3 The Participant must hold a valid UK CAA DA which includes Permission to tow banners.
+15.3 The Participant must hold a valid UK CAA DA which includes an endorsement to tow banners.

-- 15.4 Pick up gates and drop zones shall be no closer than 75 metres from the crowd. - Display passes must be such that if the banner falls it shall be no closer than 100 metres horizontally from the crowd.
-The tail of the banner must not be lower than 200 feet ASL.
+- 15.4 Pick up gates and drop zones shall be no closer than 75 metres from the crowd. - Display passes must be such that if the banner falls it shall be no closer than 75 metres horizontally from the crowd.
+Except for pick up and drop passes, the tail of the banner must not be lower than 200 feet ASL.